Mini-grid: Social benefits

 In addition to their technical and economic advantages, mini-grids also benefit the people and communities they serve.
-In order for many businesses and organizations to function, they must have working and efficient electricity.
+For many businesses and organizations to function, they must have working and efficient electricity.
 Mini-grids provide the necessary services for businesses to succeed in developing areas.
 This leads to the creation of more jobs and an increase in income for the community.
 Improved electricity can also benefit healthcare technology and institutions in the areas and lead to a higher standard of living.
+For example, a study in Kenya and Nigeria showed that local health clinics connected to mini-grids reported significant improvements in service delivery, including enhanced refrigeration for vaccines and medicines and the ability to treat more patients with extended operational hours.
+This not only improved healthcare access but also reduced reliance on hazardous energy sources like kerosene lamps, which pose health risks.
+The introduction of mini-grids also positively impacted education, with increased school enrollment and improved academic performance due to extended study hours enabled by reliable lighting.

-The electricity mini-grids provide also allows for more opportunities for social gatherings and events which strengthen the community.
+Furthermore, the electricity mini-grids provide allows for more opportunities for social gatherings and events, which strengthen the community.
 Improved electricity also creates the opportunity to construct more buildings and expand the community.
+Additionally, mini-grids have been shown to reduce the time spent on household chores such as collecting water and cooking fuel, which disproportionately benefits women and girls by freeing up time for education and other productive activities.
+This shift contributes to greater gender equality and empowers women with more opportunities for economic participation and decision-making in their communities.

 Risks

 Although mini-grids have many benefits, there are also some drawbacks.
 There are some risks associated with their technology and organization as well as risks to the community they are implemented in.